Brendan Gallagher: Play Itoje and Daly in their natural positions

 Sometimes we can get carried away and expect too much from out young players with their extravagant talents encouraging us to believe they can automatically take on every challenge and succeed instantly.

-Consider for example the twin cases of switching to flanker and Elliot Daly being picked on the wing ahead of a host of fine performers in that position.
+Consider for example the twin cases of switching to blindside flanker and Elliot Daly being picked on the wing ahead of a host of fine performers in that position.

 There’s no bigger fan of either Itoje or Daly than your correspondent.
-I’ve watched and reported on both since their school, England U18 and U20 days and know full well their incredible talent.
+I’ve watched and reported on both since their school, U18 and U20 days and know full well their incredible talent.

 I’ve watched Itoje play a season at blindside flanker a year young for and Daly, at various times, pop up all over the park to good effect.
 The fact remains though that at senior level Itoje’s big-time experience has been exclusively at second row and Daly’s predominantly at centre with a smattering of wing and full-back appearances.

-And, for me, Test is almost always about specialisation, putting all your eggs in one basket and being the very best you can be in that one position.
+And, for me, Test rugby is almost always about specialisation, putting all your eggs in one basket and being the very best you can be in that one position.
 I’ve seen too many great natural talents slightly diminished by the ‘Mr Versatile’ tag.

 At Itoje didn’t play badly at blindside flanker, he is incapable of not contributing to the biggest of games in some significant way, but he was a long way short of the all-conquering beast we watched at lock last year.

 There were mitigating circumstances, mainly that the entire balance of England’s injury-ravaged backrow was wrong.
-Gone was the extraordinary ability of Billy Vunipola to make the hard yards from a standing start and to remain upright until support arrives.
+Gone was the extraordinary ability of to make the hard yards from a standing start and to remain upright until support arrives.

 Nathan Hughes can make big yardage but relies more on speed and finding space and against there was none of the latter to be had.